Dorje Tashi: Early life and business activities

 In 1989, Tashi moved to the Tibet Autonomous Region from Xiahe County, Gannan Tibetan Autonomous Prefecture, Gansu.
 He first took up employment in a restaurant as a dishwasher.
 In his spare time, he studied English and tourism, eventually becoming licensed by Shigatse's International Tourism Agency (国际旅行社) as a tour guide and interpreter.
 He earned swift promotion, becoming a department manager.
-He joined the Communist Party of China in 2003.
+He joined the Chinese Communist Party in 2003.
 He would go on to serve as a delegate to the National Committee of the Chinese People's Political Consultative Conference.

-Tashi established a joint venture with a Netherlands-based company, with ¥500 of capital; this would later become the Shenhu Group, which by 2008 had grown to a well-capitalised business with ¥280 million in assets and eight fully owned subsidiaries.
+Tashi established a joint venture with a Netherlands-based company, with ¥500 of capital; this would later become the Shenhu Group, which by 2008 had grown to a well-capitalized business with ¥280 million in assets and eight fully owned subsidiaries.
 By his own account, he was inspired to begin charitable activities one day in April 2006 while visiting the Chabalang Hope Primary School (茶巴朗希望小学) in Qüxü County, where he saw students whose only source of drinking water was a nearby ditch; under his direction, the Shenhu Group donated ¥4.3 million to assist unemployed workers and students.